 The interesting thing about CBG is that both CBD and THC start out as CBG.
 The cannabis plant produces cannabigerolic acid (CBGA), which is the precursor to three of the most important cannabinoid acids - THCA, CBDA, and CBCA.
 The enzymes within the cannabis plant turn the CBGA into either CBDA or THCA.
 The respective acid is then activated by light or heat and turns into CBD or THC.
 With most strains of marijuana, the CBGA is converted quickly into CBDA or THCA.

 In an attempt to get strains of cannabis with higher amounts of CBG, growers and breeders have been experimenting with cross-breeding of plants and genetic manipulation.
 In order to recover more CBG from cannabis plants, the latter need to be harvested in a certain time during the growing cycle.
 Growers need to pinpoint when the maximum amount of CBG is present, which is normally six weeks into the eight-week growing cycle.

 Within our bodies, the endocannabinoid system works hard to keep our body balanced in a state of homeostasis.
 The endocannabinoids help control different areas of the body, with nerve receptors spread throughout the brain and the torso.
 CBG influences specific areas of the body, and there has been a lot of promising research focused on this area.

 CBG is a very powerful vasodilator and has many neuroprotective benefits.
-As there are endocannabinoid receptors located within the eye structure, it is believed that CBG is one of the best cannabinoids for treating glaucoma by decreasing the intraocular pressure in the eyes.
+As there are endocannabinoid receptors located within the eye structure, it is believed that CBG is one of the best cannabinoids for supporting glaucoma by decreasing the intraocular pressure in the eyes.